valinet/ExplorerPatcher/README.md

 After that is done, kill both `StartMenuExperienceHost.exe` and `SearchHost.exe` from Task Manager, or simply log out and back in or restart the computer.

+Two of the applets in the system tray do not work in this mode: battery and network.
+To replace the battery applet, I recommend the much more capable [Battery Mode](https://en.bmode.tarcode.ru/) application which has very good integration and allows showing both classic power modes and Windows 10 power schemes (better battery, better performance etc), changing the display brightness (for laptop screens AND monitors) etc. To replace the network icon, I recommend using the control center to switch networks and keep the legacy icon only as an indicator.
+You can also have it open the "Network" section in the Settings app as described [here](https://winaero.com/change-network-icon-click-action-in-windows-10).

 Downloaded symbols and application configuration is saved in the `%appdata%\ExplorerPatcher` folder.

 To uninstall, simply delete `dxgi.dll` from all the directories above.
 If you get a "file in use" error when attempting to do so, simply rename it everywhere to `dxgia.dll`, reboot the computer and then delete the renamed DLL.

+#### A note on antivirus false positives

+The DLL you download may trigger a false positive alert in your antivirus program.
+This is fairly normal, a sign that the product you are using is decently capable, since it features detection methods a bit more advanced than what was state of the art in 1999.
+The program being flagged is usually done through heuristic analysis, not via a database of know viruses.
+That means that the antivirus program thinks that due to the nature of the code in this application, it likely may be a virus, a program that the user does not really mean to run.
+Injecting code into other executables is rarely done by legitimate programs.
+One such kind of legitimate programs is this patcher, that you deliberately choose to run and let it alter Explorer's code and memory in a controlled manner so that you achieve a certain effect.
+Thus, this patcher falls in the category of false positives: your antivirus thought such a program was not something you meant to run, but that's not the case this time.

+If you still feel a bit iffy running this, then that's why the source code is available on the web site.
+You can take a look and even compile the DLL yourself and make an informed decision when running the software.
+Never run untrusted binaries from questionable sources, especially when you lack access to the source code and a way to reproduce that binary.

 #### How does this work?